interactive-instruments/ldproxy/docs/manual/01-managing-services.md

 ![ldproxy Manager - adding landschapsatlas](../img/manager-05.png)

-Once the service is configured, it should switch its state from `Initializing` to `Online`.
+Once the service is configured, it will switch its state from `Initializing` to `Online`.

 ![ldproxy Manager - added landschapsatlas](../img/manager-06.png)

-If an issue is identified, a message should explain why a service cannot be created.
+If an issue with the service is identified, a message appears.
+Clicking on the arrow shows the details why a service cannot be created.
 A typical issue are invalid or missing schemas.
-The logs may also contain additional information (see [deployment guide](../manual/00-deployment.md) for how to access the ldproxy log).

 ![ldproxy Manager - failure](../img/manager-07.png)